Countdown-Development/Timer-plugin/README.md

 - 👑 **ONLY ONE can exist per server** - first to craft it wins!
 - 🎉 **Server-wide announcement** when crafted
 - ⚡ **Special effects** for the legendary crafter
+- 🎆 **Epic title displays** for all players to witness

+### ⚔️ Regular Mace (Limited Edition)
+- 🛠️ Standard Minecraft mace with limited availability
+- 📊 **Only 2 can be crafted per server**
+- 🔧 Required ingredient for Time Mace crafting
+- 🎯 Creates strategic value through scarcity

 ## 🖥️ Configuration GUI

 Admins can use `/timerplugin configgui` to access in-game configuration:
 - ⏰ **Timer Config**: Modify timer settings, visibility, and limits
 - 🔨 **Mace Config**: Adjust Time Mace behavior and cooldowns
+- 🆕 **Mace Management**: Reset crafting limits with click-to-reset interface
 - 🔄 **Reload Config**: Apply changes from the config file

 ## 👑 Admin Features